 plumbing work has the meaning given in the Plumbers Licensing Act 1995 section 59I;

+property connection point has the meaning given in section 71(1) of the Act;

 sewer junction, in relation to land, means that part of a sewer between a sewer main and a property connection point for the land;

+strata company has the meaning given in the Strata Titles Act 1985 section 3(1);

+strata scheme has the meaning given in the Strata Titles Act 1985 section 3(1);

+survey-strata scheme has the meaning given in the Strata Titles Act 1985 section 3(1);

 unit includes a lot as defined in the Strata Titles Act 1985 section 3(1);

+water corporation licensee means a licensee that is a water corporation;

 water supply connection, in relation to land, means that part of a conduit between a water supply main and the property connection point for the land;

+water supply service (fire) means a water supply service provided to land by a licensee by means of a fire service connection;

 working day means a day that is not a Saturday or a Sunday or a public holiday throughout the State.

 (2) If land was, immediately before 4 December 1981, rated under the Country Areas Water Supply Act 1947 as farm land and the purposes for which the land is used or primarily used are the same as when it was so rated, it is farmland for the purposes of the definition of farmland, unless it is within the metropolitan area.